gursimar8/Stock-Search-Web-Application/README.md

 The web app was hosted on GCP (Google App Engine).

-**The data displayed in the web application is using Finnhub API.
-Reference: https://finnhub.io/docs/api/introduction** (All APIs calls were made through Node.js server)
+* The data displayed in the web application is using Finnhub API.
+Reference: https://finnhub.io/docs/api/introduction
+* All APIs calls were made through Node.js server
+* All charts dsipalyed are using Highcharts for Angular (highcharts-angular).
+Reference: https://www.npmjs.com/package/highcharts-angular

 ## Images for the application: